moksh033/Shell-In-Java/README.md

 # Shell

-> A lightweight command shell built from scratch in Java 25 with a green “BUILT BY MOKSH” terminal interface.
+A lightweight command shell which has been built from scratch using Java 25.

-Shell accepts interactive commands, runs external programs, understands quoting and redirection, and provides terminal autocomplete on POSIX systems.
+Shell accepts interactive commands, is capable of running external programs, understands quoting and redirection, and has terminal autocomplete facilities on POSIX systems.

 ## Tech Stack Used